michelc/blog2/_posts/2019-12-30-jekyll-configuration-update.md

 1. Add `<!--more-->` in all (?) posts, but I would still have the link for the translation at the beginning of the excerpt
 1. Remove the link to the translation at the beginning of the post, but I find it's nice to immediatly know there is a translated version for those who are interested.
-1. Manually define the content of the snippet by an `excerpt' key in the Front Matter.
+1. Manually define the content of the snippet by an `excerpt` key in the Front Matter.

 As I don't think Github Pages lets me create my own plugins in the "\_plugins" directory (to be tested later but without too much hope), I leave the method of [Scott Watermasysk](https://dev.to/scottw) aside: [Better Jekyll Excerpts](https://scottw.com/blog/better-jekyll-excerpts/).